pozitron57/open-source-comments/README.md

     `https://api.github.com/repos/:user/:repo/commits/master` to the created
     directory;
   - reads these files and updates `data.yaml` for the following:
-    - github stars,
+    - Github stars,
+    - Github stars in the latest N days,
-    - last commit date,
+    - latest commit date,
     - creation date,
     - license.

 - `yaml_2_js.py` converts `data.yaml` to `data.js` (it defines two variables
   — `osc_data` and `cols`).

-- `index.html` reads `data.js` and parses to the html table using [datatables.js](https://github.com/DataTables/DataTables).
+- `index.html` reads `data.js` and parses it to the html table using [datatables.js](https://github.com/DataTables/DataTables).

 - The webpage is updated daily at 17:00 UTC via `cron`. `updater.sh`